The acronym ME/CFS stands for Myalgic Encephalomyelitis/Chronic Fatigue Syndrome. Let’s take that bit by bit:

 If you know nothing about ME/CFS, this video by Giles Meehan and friends is a good start:

 Is there any treatment?
 No FDA-approved ones, so most patients struggle to relieve only some of their symptoms at best.
-It would be wonderful if all doctors and newly diagnosed patients had a copy of this very short guide, “A Radical Treatment Pathway for ME/CFS,” which basically advocates enforced rest and support to help the patient do so.
 Without any real treatment, acting like you have mono and staying in bed is your best chance to get well…as long as you do it right away.

 The sordid history of CFS and the CDC is reviewed by NYT reporter David Tuller in this article.